lirazmei/AtBayWebCrawler/README.md

-# AtBay Web Crawler Service
+# AtBay Web Crawler System

- design and implement a web crawler system in python
+Implementation of a web crawler system in python

 * Ingest – The ingestion system must be able to receive multiple requests to initiate web page crawls in parallel under load.
 Per request, the system must acknowledge that the request has been received and provide the caller with a unique crawl-id assigned to each web page crawl.
 * Process – The HTML of each web page should be extracted and stored in an accessible data store.
 The crawler system does not work under load but processes requests at its own pace individually (one by one).
 * Status – an endpoint where a caller can check the status of a crawl using the unique crawl ID it received from the ingestion system.